bestia-dev/cargo_crev_web/README.md

 `~/.cargo/bin`
 I could use it already and fetch all the repos, but that is not super safe.
 Better is to fetch only the trusted repos.
 For this I need to create a crev Id and for that I need to have a GitHub repo.
+Size of .cache/crev
+On my local machine is 7 MB
+On web server 2 MB
+It looks that it is not extremly big.

 ## GitHub crev-proofs